 3364G is a mixed-format lecture and seminar course.
-I (the instructor) will introduce and clarify the material in each class, yet at the heart of the course is class discussion of each week's theme.
+The instructor will introduce and clarify the material in each class, yet at the heart of the course is class discussion of each week's theme.
 This means that you control the agenda of the course to a significant degree by contributing to our discussions.